oracle/weblogic-kubernetes-operator/site/config-overrides.md

 Use configuration overrides to customize a WebLogic domain home configuration.
 For example, you may want to override a JDBC Datasource xml module Username, Password, and URL so that it references a local database.

 How do you specify overrides?
-Overrides are specified by:
-* Creating a Kubernetes config map that contains
+* Create a Kubernetes config map that contains
   * Situational config templates.
   * A file named 'version.txt' that contains the string '2.0'.
-* Setting your Domain resource `configOverride` to the name of this config map.
+* Set your Domain resource `configOverride` to the name of this config map.
-* Creating Kubernetes secrets that contain template macro values.
+* Create Kubernetes secrets that contain template macro values.
-* Setting your Domain `configOverrideSecrets` to reference the aforementioned secrets.
+* Set your Domain `configOverrideSecrets` to reference the aforementioned secrets.
-* Starting or restarting your domain.
+* Start or restart your domain.

 How do overrides work during runtime?
 * When a Domain is first deployed, or is restarted, the Operator will: